-During the year, the group received U.S. listed equity securities amounting to HK\$49.6 million (2021: Nil) as distribution income from an investment fund held by the group (note 22).
+For the year ended 31st March 2022, the group received U.S. listed equity securities amounting to HK\$49.6 million as distribution income from an investment fund held by the group (note 22).

 32. Related Party Transactions

 During the year, in addition to the balances with the associates as disclosed in note 17, the following transactions were carried out with related parties in the normal course of the group's business: